ddev/ddev.com/src/content/blog/maintaining-ddev-tests-contributor-training.md

 DDEV has three main types of tests:

-- Go “pkg” tests, that don’t use an external ddev binary.
+- Go “pkg” tests, that don’t use an external `ddev` binary.
 These are mostly a "pure" form of Go test.
 There are both end-to-end tests and some unit tests.
-- Go “cmd” tests that rely on a matching external ddev binary.
+- Go “cmd” tests that rely on a matching external `ddev` binary.
 These are almost scripted tests, written in Go, but calling out to execute the `ddev` binary and exercise it.
 - Container tests written using bats (bash).

 Golang tests are in files named `*_test.go` and the tests themselves are functions named `Test*`.
-For example the test [TestConfigFunctionality](https://github.com/ddev/ddev/blob/master/pkg/ddevapp/config_test.go#L1458) is in the file [config_test.go](https://github.com/ddev/ddev/blob/master/pkg/ddevapp/config_test.go).
+For example the test [TestConfigFunctionality](https://github.com/ddev/ddev/blob/507cfca2508b97786b80e8b8c83ea17f5c0fea20/pkg/ddevapp/config_test.go#L1458) is in the file [config_test.go](https://github.com/ddev/ddev/blob/master/pkg/ddevapp/config_test.go).

 ## How many tests are there?
 How many lines of test code?

-According to cloc there are currently 22,322 lines of go code: (`cloc ./pkg ./cmd --include-lang=Go --not-match-f='.*_test\.go$'`) and 14,853 lines of go test code (*_test.go): (`cloc ./pkg ./cmd --include-lang=Go --match-f='.*_test\.go$’`)
+According to cloc there are currently 22,322 lines of go code: (`cloc ./pkg ./cmd --include-lang=Go --not-match-f='.*_test\.go$'`) and 14,853 lines of go test code (*_test.go): (`cloc ./pkg ./cmd --include-lang=Go --match-f='.*_test\.go$'`)

 ## What should a contributor work on?